aws-samples/example-permissions-boundary/README.md

 }
 ```

-When this policy is attached to a builder principal or persona, they will be required to attach `arn:aws:iam::*:policy/permissionboundarypolicy` whenever they create roles or specify policies to attach to a role.
-They will also be unable to make changes to `arn:aws:iam::*:policy/permissionboundarypolicy`.
+By attaching this policy to the builder persona, they will be required to attach `arn:aws:iam::*:policy/permissionboundarypolicy` whenever they create roles or specify policies to attach to a role for use by their application.
+They will also be unable to make changes to `arn:aws:iam::*:policy/permissionboundarypolicy`, the permissions boundary policy itself.

 Wildcarding the account number with '*' in the "Resource" element of an IAM policy is safe for actions in the "iam:" namespace, as IAM resources can only ever be modified within the same AWS account.
 This means the above policy examples can be used without updating the ARNs for a specific account ID.
 Wildcarding account numbers in other namespaces/resources may grant entitlement to resources in other AWS accounts if they are configured for cross account access.